 When your server accepts a connection encrypted with TLS or SSL, it provides two things: your server’s SSL certificate and a complete chain of SSL certificates, beginning with your server’s certificate and ending with a certificate signed by one of the trusted anchor certificates recognized by the operating system.
 If there are certificates missing in your chain, you’ll get this error because the certificates earlier in the chain cannot be verified without the certificates later in the chain.

 To see what your server is actually sending out, type the following command in Terminal (replacing

 www.example.com with your actual domain name) and press Return:

 openssl s_client -showcerts -connect www.example.com:443

 When you type this command, you should see your server’s certificate, followed by a series of intermediate certificates.
-If you do not, check your server’s configuration.
+If you don’t, check your server’s configuration.
 To obtain the correct certificates to put in your server’s certificate chain file, contact the certificate authority that provided your server’s SSL certificate.

 Never Disable Certificate Chain Validation (Unless You Validate Them Yourself)

-If you are using server certificates from a trusted certificate authority, be sure your certificates are installed correctly (see above).
+If you are using server certificates from a trusted certificate authority, be sure your certificates are installed correctly (see the previous section).